Codecademy/docs/content/ai/concepts/minimax-algorithm/ai-minimax.md

 ---

 The **minimax algorithm** is a fundamental concept in artificial intelligence used for decision making in games and other scenarios.
-It is widely used in two player games where players alternate turns, such as tic-tac-toe, chess, backgammon, etc.
+It is widely used in two-player games where players alternate turns, such as tic-tac-toe, chess, backgammon, etc.
 In these games, each player wants to make the best or most optimal move to maximize their chances of winning, while also trying to minimize their opponent's chances.
-Therefore, the name of the algorithm is a combination of two words: minimize and maximize.
+Therefore, the algorithm's name is a combination of two words: minimize and maximize.
 The minimax algorithm helps the computer or AI decide its next move by considering all possible moves it can make and all possible responses from the opponent.
 It does this by simulating the game's future moves and outcomes.

 ## Implementation

 The minimax algorithm utilizes a depth-first search approach to thoroughly explore the entire game tree.
-The minimax algorithm proceeds all the way down to the terminal node of the tree, then backtrack the tree as the recursion. [`Depth-First Search`](https://www.codecademy.com/resources/docs/ai/search-algorithms/depth-first-search)
+The minimax algorithm proceeds down to the terminal node of the tree and then backtracks the tree as the [recursion] (https://www.codecademy.com/resources/docs/python/recursion). [`Depth-First Search`](https://www.codecademy.com/resources/docs/ai/search-algorithms/depth-first-search)

 ![Depth-First Search example](https://raw.githubusercontent.com/Codecademy/docs/main/media/Depth-First-Search-Example.png)

-In the minimax algorithm, we have two players: the one who wants to score as high as possible the maximizer and the one who wants to score as low as possible the minimizer.
+In the minimax algorithm, there are two players involved: the one who wants to score as high as possible the maximizer and the one who wants to score as low as possible the minimizer.
 Both players try to outsmart each other, with the minimizer aiming to make the maximizer's score as low as they can while trying to improve their own score.
 It's like a game of strategy where one player tries to win big, and the other tries to keep the losses small.

 Here's how it works when AI plays with a human, as in tic-tac-toe game: